w3resource

 COUNT() with HAVING

-The HAVING clause with SQL COUNT() function can be used to set a condition with the select statement.
-The HAVING clause is used instead of WHERE clause with SQL COUNT() function.
+The HAVING clause with the SQL COUNT() function is used to set a condition with the SELECT statement.
+Unlike the WHERE clause, which filters rows before grouping, the HAVING clause filters groups after the GROUP BY operation.

 The GROUP BY with HAVING clause retrieves the result for a specific group of a column, which matches the condition specified in the HAVING clause.